cryotools/subglacial-overdeepenings/code/README.md

 [ALOS World 3D - 30m (AW3D30)](https://www.eorc.jaxa.jp/ALOS/en/aw3d30/index.htm) due to its superior accuracy.

 ### Required software
+The python script was developed using the `arcpy` package af ArcGIS 10.7.
-Valid licences for several extensions of the ArcGIS software are needed, i.e. the *ArcGIS 3D Analyst*, the *ArcGIS Spatial Analyst*, and the *ArcGIS Geostatistical Analyst*.
+Therefore, valid licences for several extensions of the ArcGIS software are needed, i.e. the *3D Analyst*, the *Spatial Analyst*, and the *Geostatistical Analyst*.
-While most of the code is written in Python, we use R for some steps as well.
+While most of the code is written in Python 2.7, we use R 3.6.1 for some steps as well.

 ### Preprocessing
 Some preprocessing steps are not included in the scripts as they heavily depend on the employed